-(a) The Government shall pay the final amount due to the contractor under this contract after the documentation in the payment clauses of the contract is submitted.
-This includes the final release prescribed for construction at FAR 52.232-5, and for building services at GSAR 552.232-72.

-(b) A contracting officers may only process the final payment for a construction or building service contracts once:

-(1) The contractor submits a properly executed GSA Form 1142, Release of Claims; or

-(2) The contracting officer documents in the contract file:

-(i) That the contracting officer requested a release of claims from the contractor and did not receive a response within 60 calendar days; and
+- (a) The Government shall pay the final amount due the Contractor under this contract after the documentation in the payment clauses of the contract is submitted.
+This includes the final release prescribed for construction at FAR 52.232-5, and for building services at GSAR 552.232-72. - (b) Contracting officers may not process the final payment on construction or building service contracts until the contractor submits a properly executed GSA Form 1142, Release of Claims, except as provided in paragraph (c) of this section - (c) In cases where, after 60 days from the initial attempt, the contracting officer is unable to obtain a release of claims from the contractor, the final payment may be processed with the approval of assigned legal counsel. - (d) The amount of final payment must include, as appropriate, deductions to cover any of the following: - (1) Liquidated damages for late completion. - (2) Liquidated damages for labor violations. - (3) Amount withheld for improper payment of labor wages. - (4) The amount of unilateral change orders covering defects and omissions.

-(ii) Approval to process the final payment from one level above the contracting officer.

-(a) Building services contracts.
-Insert the clause at 552.232-72, Final Payment Under Building Services Contracts, in solicitations and contracts for building services.

-(b) Stock, Special Order, and Schedules Programs.
-(1) GSA has a FAR deviation to authorize payment within 10 days of receipt of a proper invoice.
-The authority applies only to:

-(i) Orders placed by GSA under Stock, Special Order, and Schedules programs;

-(ii) That include FAR clause at 52.232-33, Mandatory Information for Electronic Funds Transfer Payment; and

-(iii) For which the order is placed, and the contractor submits invoices using EDI in accordance with the Trading Partner Agreement.

-(2) If the contract is for other than commercial products or commercial services, use the clause at 552.232-25, Prompt Payment, in lieu of the FAR clause at 52.232-25.
+- (a) Building services contracts.
+Insert the clause at 552.232-72, Final Payment Under Building Services Contracts, in solicitations and contracts for building services. - (b) Stock, Special Order, and Schedules Programs.
+(1) GSA has a FAR Deviation to authorize payment within 10 days of receipt of a proper invoice.
+The authority applies only to: - (i) Orders placed by GSA under Stock, Special Order, and Schedules programs; - (ii) That include FAR clause at 52.232-33, Mandatory Information for Electronic Funds Transfer Payment; and - (iii) For which the order is placed, and the contractor submits invoices using EDI in accordance with the Trading Partner Agreement. - (2) If the contract is not for commercial items, use the clause at 552.232-25, Prompt Payment, in lieuof the FAR clause at 52.232-25.